 Step 1: Choose a column where you want to include the data that will be shown in the associated drop-down list.
-This can be from the same spreadsheet where the drop-down list will be located, but you can also include them in a separate spreadsheet (add a new spreadsheet at the bottom).
+This can be from the same spreadsheet where the drop-down list will be located, but you can also use a separate spreadsheet (add a new spreadsheet at the bottom).
 The latter option will naturally make your primary spreadsheet look more tidy, professional, and less cluttered.

-Step 2: Type in all the data entries into the column, with each entry having its own cell.
+Step 2: Type all the data entries into the column, with each entry having its own cell.